biruk-k7/Goldilocks-Game/README.md

 in the terminal.
 No command line arguments needed.

 To control the spaceship, use WASD keys (w: move up, s: move down, d: move right, a: move left).
 Aim with your mouse and left click in a direction to shoot bullets.

+You can view a video demonstration of the game [here](https://youtu.be/rhNE35C7s5U).